August 22, 2023

 Marcus Bruno

-I am a licensed real estate broker with over 20 years of experience in the industry.
-I started my career in 2000 as a real estate agent, and in 2010 I became a broker.
-I have a passion for helping people find their dream homes and negotiate the best deals.
-I specialize in residential real estate, and I have extensive knowledge of the local market and trends.
-In 2015, I moved to Houston with my family and in 2018 opened Bruno Fine Properties Inc, a real estate brokerage that serves the Spring area and surrounding communities.
-I am a proud father of five beautiful girls, and I have been happily married to my wife Malika Bruno since 2003.
-When I am not working, I enjoy spending time with my family, playing golf, and reading.
-I am always eager to meet new clients and look forward to sharing my knowledge.
+Licensed real estate broker with over 20 years of experience in the industry, beginning his career in 2000 as a real estate agent and earning a broker's license in 2010.
+Known for a strong passion for helping people find their dream homes and negotiating the best deals.
+Specializing in residential real estate with extensive knowledge of the local market and trends.
+In 2015, a move to Houston with his family led to the opening of Bruno Fine Properties Inc in 2018—a real estate brokerage serving Spring and surrounding communities.
+A proud father of five beautiful girls and happily married to Malika Bruno since 2003.
+Outside of real estate, time is often spent with family, working out, and reading.
+He's always eager to meet new clients and share valuable market knowledge.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}